alphagov/govwifi-dev-docs/source/documentation/free_radius_presentation.md

 ### Accounting

 - Runs on Port 1813.

-- Disabled for GovWifi, network admins can monitor this on their own infrastructure.
+- While we don't block accounting requests, we don't do anything with them.
+If an organisation requires accounting, they can enable it on their local infrastructure.

 ## Unlang